← Resources · July 03, 2026

 • Delays in the Gaganyaan schedule are partly connected to PSLV-programme disruptions absorbing engineering bandwidth.

-Connection to this news: The PSLV failures in 2025–26 have cascading effects on ISRO's overall 2026 schedule including Gaganyaan preparatory missions; the return-to-flight success is a prerequisite for rebuilding mission cadence.
+The PSLV failures in 2025–26 have cascading effects on ISRO's overall 2026 schedule including Gaganyaan preparatory missions; the return-to-flight success is a prerequisite for rebuilding mission cadence.

 Private Sector in India's Space Programme